kimkimani/guruspedia/content/articles/vuejs-state-management-using-pinia/index.md

 ### What is Pinia

 [Pinia](https://pinia.vuejs.org/introduction.html) is a lightweight state management library for Vue.js.
 Pinia aims to provide a type-safe, more intuitive and easy-to-use API.
 Vuex inspires it.
-However, a few crucial benefits make [Pinia the de facto Vuex 5](https://www.vuemastery.com/blog/advantages-of-pinia-vs-vuex/): This include:
+However, a few crucial benefits make [Pinia the de facto Vuex 5](https://www.vuemastery.com/blog/advantages-of-pinia-vs-vuex/): These include:

 - Great support for Typescript.
 This allows you to write type-safe code with code toolings such as autosuggestion and auto-completion.
 - Pinia includes built-in support for automatically persisting the state of your application to storage, such as local storage or a server.
 This can be useful for building applications that can pick up where the user left off, even after the page has been refreshed or the user has closed the browser.